CBSA Assessment and Revenue Management (CBSA CARM) Project Resource Center

 The CARM Portal will also give importers self-service access to their own information.

-What are the Three Phases of Deployment for CARM?
+What are the Phases of Deployment for CARM?

-Basic functionality of the CARM Portal will be introduced:
+Basic functionality of the CARM Portal will was introduced:

 - CARM Client Portal is accessible only to clients with an RM account